Suggestions for how we can tackle the climate crisis while centering justice for communities

 To our knowledge, this is the largest ever transition package provided by a government in response to a power station closure.
 (Learn more about the transition package in this article written by one of the workers at Hazelwood.)

-In the first two years since Hazelwood’s closure, unemployment has gone down and a number of new businesses have moved to the area, including an electric vehicle manufacturer with plans to employ over 500 people.
+In the first two years since Hazelwood’s closure, unemployment went down and a number of new businesses have moved to the area.

 There are other exciting examples of what would be possible with greater scale and investment in clean energy solutions.
 Gippsland Solar has employed ex-Hazelwood workers, and the Earthworker cooperative has set up local solar hot water manufacturing.